Data

 • Full Database: Full raw model results.
 Big data skills required.

 Aggregate ResStock datasets can be accessed via the Open Energy Initiative (OpenEI) Data Lake, the ResStock Data Viewer, and the ResStock dashboards.
 Each data release can have multiple datasets for different weather years.
-Within the weather years, all dataset releases include 2018 and a “TMY3” weather year – which is a “typical meteorological year”.
-These weather files attempt to avoid capturing any year’s unusual weather pattern by compiling the most representative historic weather for a location.
+Within the weather years, all dataset releases include 2018 and a “TMY3” weather year, which is a “typical meteorological year”.
+These weather files attempt to avoid capturing any year’s unusual weather pattern by compiling the most representative historical weather for a location.
 TMY3 timeseries energy data should not be used for larger geographies, i.e., one or more counties.
-In compiling the typical / representative weather TMY3 weather files pull historic weather from different years (e.g., January 2005, February 2002, March 1995, etc.).
-A key issue is that adjacent counties might pull their historic weather from different months, so regional weather patterns will not be aligned in aggregate timeseries results.
-Aggregate annual energy results can be used together since it will smooth out weather differences.
+In compiling the typical/representative weather TMY3 weather files pull months of historical weather from different years (e.g., January 2005, February 2002, March 1995).
+A key issue is that adjacent counties might pull their historical weather from different years, so regional weather patterns will not be aligned in aggregate timeseries results.
+Aggregate annual energy results can be used together because they will smooth out weather differences.

-OpenEI is an energy information portal and is developed and maintained by the National Renewable Energy Laboratory (NREL) with funding and support from the U.S. Department of Energy and a network of international partners & sponsors.
+OpenEI, or OEDI, is an energy information portal developed and maintained by NLR with funding and support from the U.S. Department of Energy and a network of international partners and sponsors.
 The OpenEI data lake contains comprehensive aggregate data for ResStock releases.
 This includes metadata and timeseries energy consumption results (baseline and upgrades, if applicable), individual building energy models, weather files, geographic information, and data dictionaries.

 The ResStock release directory structure of the data lake is summarized in the table below.